danielMut02/recipe-omelette/README.md

 ## Acknowledgments

-Eternally thankful to freeCodeCamp since there I learnt everything I know so far.
+Eternally thankful to freeCodeCamp since they served me as guidance for the web development career I am pursuing.
 Through their guided course for web developers I found a new passion!
 Also, my gratitude goes to Front End mentor for helping and creating such a wonderful platform to learn.